japonaisvolonte-

 Shiro

-Shiro, a delightful Japanese restaurant in the Saint-Germain-des-Prés neighborhood, is creating quite a buzz among food lovers seeking a taste of something special.
-In a zen and minimalist atmosphere, you can savor exquisite dishes crafted by Chef Hiroyuki Ushiro.
-With its delicate and creative cuisine blending French gastronomy and Japanese influences, making a choice this lunchtime will be the hardest part.
-On the menu, the signature bento with 9 little bistronomic creations will be the savior for the indecisive.
-Prepared to order, the tray with 9 delectable compartments is delicious and utterly charming.
-This is what we call Umami, a perfect harmony of flavors that brings a huge dose of joy to your taste buds.
+Shiro, an amazing Japanese restaurant in the Saint-Germain-des-Prés neighborhood, is making waves among food lovers seeking a change of scenery.
+In a zen and minimalist atmosphere, you can enjoy exquisite dishes crafted by Chef Hiroyuki Ushiro.
+The cuisine is delicate and creative, blending French gastronomy with Japanese influences.
+This afternoon, the hardest part will be making a choice.
+On the menu, the signature bento with 9 small bistronomic creations will be a lifesaver for the indecisive.
+Prepared à la minute, the tray with 9 delicious compartments is both scrumptious and absolutely delightful.
+This is what we call Umami, a perfect harmony of flavors that brings a huge dose of happiness to your taste buds.

 Address: 168 Bd Saint-Germain, 75006 Paris, France